A user’s guide to i2c modules/devices

 A leader typically sends commands and data to followers, but in some cases it can also get data from followers.
 A communication in this case is still initiated by the leader asking a follower to send the data it needs.
 When the follower receives the request it will respond by sending the data.

 How do you define which module is leader?

 This is defined by the firmware.
 Most firmwares have a fixed role (Teletype is always a leader, for instance).
 Some firmwares have 2 different versions, one where it works as a leader and one where it works as a follower (16n faderbank).
-Polyearthsea is the only firmware right now that can be switched between leader/follower at any time.
+Polyearthsea, Ansible v3.0, Crow and others can be switched between leader/follower at any time.

 Can a device be a leader AND a follower?

 Yes.
 Crow is an example of such a device.

 Typically there should only be one leader in any i2c setup.
 The specification supports multi leader setups, however it’s not currently officially supported by the monome ecosystem.
 In practice it should be okay to have multiple leaders as long as they don’t use i2c at the same time.
 There are even reports of some setups working with multiple leaders sending at the same time (even to the same follower!) but be aware that this might cause freezing which would require a power cycle (it should not cause any physical damage however).